Skip to main content

 Next Steps

-1. Configure your .env file with API keys
+1. Configure your .env file (see Configuration β€” only NEON_DATABASE_URL_DEV is required)

-4. Check out the interactive docs: http://localhost:8000/docs
+4. Check out the interactive API docs: http://localhost:8000/docs

 For more details, see the main README.md.